Careers in Physics

-Our alumni have taken positions in the entire gambit of physics-related careers, including:
+Our alumni are enjoying a variety of physics-related careers, including:

 - Research assistant for the Air Force at Northrop Grumman